software-mansion-labs/expo-live-updates/README.md

           "progressIndeterminate":"false", // optional: whether progress is indeterminate "backgroundColor":"red", // optional, works only on SDK < Baklava
           "shortCriticalText":"text", // optional: shouldn't be longer than 7 characters
-          "deepLinkUrl":"/Test" // optional: default it will just open the app "showTime":"true": // optional: whether time is shown, if not provided = true "time":"1761313668279" // optional: time as timestamp
+          "deepLinkUrl":"/Test", // optional: default it will just open the app "showTime":"true", // optional: whether time is shown, if not provided = true "time":"1761313668279" // optional: time as timestamp
       }
    }